 Why one file matters

 The thing I like about Lefthook is that the entire hook configuration lives in one place.
 When a new team member asks “what runs on commit?”, the answer is “read lefthook.yml.”
-When the agent needs to know what gates it has to pass, you can point CLAUDE.md at a single file.
+When the agent needs to know what gates it has to pass, you can point the agent rules at a single file.

 Compare this to the Husky + lint-staged setup: the hook lives in .husky/pre-commit, the staged-file filtering lives in the lint-staged key of package.json (or .lintstagedrc), and the actual commands live in scripts inside package.json.
 Three files, three formats.
 Lefthook collapses all of that into one YAML file with a clear hierarchy: lifecycle event → command name → what to run.